zellwk/zellwk.com/src/posts/2019-01-30-write-dirty-code.md

 1. This idea isn't good enough
 2. I shouldn't write this way
-3. What if someose sees this article and decide I'm a lousy developer?
+3. What if someone sees this article and decide I'm a lousy developer?

 It's scary.